 Conecuh North Loop Trail is a 15.4 mile lightly trafficked loop trail located near Wing, Alabama and is rated as moderate.
-The trail is primarily used for hiking, trail running, and backpacking and is accessible from March until May.
+The trail is primarily used for hiking, trail running, and backpacking and is best used from March until May.
 Dogs are also able to use this trail.

 There are lots of pine trees, swamps and ponds.
 Bring plenty of water. $3 Park Fee